mesosphere/dcos-docs-site/pages/services/kubernetes/1.0.0-1.9.3/cni/index.md

    EOF
 ```

-Further, certain settings would have to configured depending on the cloud
+Further, certain settings would have to be configured depending on the cloud
 provider.
 Please refer to below links for your specific cloud provider:

 1. [AWS](https://docs.projectcalico.org/v3.0/reference/public-cloud/aws)